 We are exposed to equity risk as a result of the equities we hold.
 We entered into an investment mandate agreement with a global asset management company to manage a global portfolio of US\$100 million in October 2006.
 In accordance with the investment guidelines and terms specified in this agreement, this mandate portfolio includes securities such as open-end bond mutual funds, global listed stocks and others.
 Its objective is to achieve absolute return while managing risk from a long-term perspective, and its benchmark is the three-month LIBOR rate plus 2% per annum.
-The accumulative return since inception of this mandate portfolio is around 5.6% as of December 31, 2008.
+This investment mandate agreement was officially terminated in April 14, 2009.
+The accumulative return, calculated in U.S. dollars, during the term of this mandate portfolio was approximately 6.03%.

-We are also exposed to equity price risk as a result of our direct investments in other Taiwan-based companies and indirect purchases of publicly-traded equities through our participation in various investment funds.
+We are also exposed to equity price risk as a result of our available-for-sale equity securities, including our direct investments in other Taiwan-based companies and indirect purchases of publicly-traded equities through our participation in various investment funds.
 Our equity investments portfolio includes publicly-traded equities, NT dollar- and foreign currency-denominated mutual funds, exchange-traded funds, or ETFs, and real estate investment funds, or REITs, and we manage our equity investment portfolio in accordance with our internal regulations.
-The total value of our equity portfolio amounted to NT\$8.42 billion as of December 31, 2008, which is approximately 48% less than the total value of our equity portfolio as of December 31, 2007.
-This decline is mainly due to the selling-down of our portfolio and the decline in equity prices over 2008.
-As of December 31, 2008, pursuant to R.O.C. and U.S. accounting regulations, we have recognized an impairment charge of NT\$1.14 billion to our equity portfolio due to "other than temporary" impairment losses resulting from the deteriorating global financial and economic conditions.
+The total value of our equity portfolio, excluding NT dollar-denominated quasi money market funds, amounted to NT\$6.95 billion (US\$0.2 billion) as of December 31, 2009, which is approximately 17.4% less than the total value of our equity portfolio as of December 31, 2008.
+This decline is mainly due to the net selling-down of our portfolio, partially offset by the increase in equity prices over 2009, and consolidation of available-for-sale equity securities (excluding NT dollar-denominated quasi money market funds) with CHI from 2009.
+In 2009, we recognized a net unrealized loss of NT\$456.71 million (US\$14.3 million) on our equity portfolio, which is approximately 78.2% less than that on our equity portfolio in 2008.
+This is mainly due to net selling-down of our portfolio, and the increase in equity price over 2009.
+For the year ended December 31, 2009, pursuant to R.O.C. and U.S. accounting regulations, we have recognized an impairment charge of NT\$85.35 million (US\$2.7 million) to our equity portfolio due to "other than temporary" impairment losses resulting from continuing adverse global financial and economic conditions during the first quarter of 2009.
 The value of our equity holdings fluctuates depending on the market conditions.
 However, we do not expect the gains and losses in the values of the equities that we hold to have a material impact on our financial condition and results of operations.

-ITEM 12.
+LIEM 12.
 DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES